 For Dave photography, literally “drawing with light, is as much or more about the light than it is about any particular subject matter.
 As a result his interests range from landscape to still life and product photography.
 For the past few years he has photographed numerous events ranging from outdoor events for the Southern Colorado Horseman’s Society and the Pueblo Zoo to “black tie” events for the Red Cross, Pueblo City County Library District and the Sangre de Cristo Arts Center.

-I create art by painting with oil on copper and aluminum.
-I’m always experimenting with new textures and color combinations and love how the colors take shape as I apply the paint and bring out the underlying textures and shapes.
+I'm always experimenting with new textures and color combinations.
+I love how the colors take form as I apply the paint and bring out the underlying textures and shapes.
 It's an exciting experience seeing each piece come together.
-I moved to Pueblo two years ago and am looking forward to becoming part of the art community.
+Inspiration can come from anywhere and anything.

 My passion is painting mountain and nature scenes.
 I love combining pen & ink with watercolors, and discovered batik watercolor in 2015.
 Batik has spurred my creativity in an exciting new way.
 My paintings are inspired by photos taken from skiing, hiking or out on the water.
 Follow me on Instagram @mkb_nature_lover